robotman2412/Axolotl-Risc-V/architecture summary.md

 RV32I has 32 registers in addition to the program counter:
  - `x0` (also named `zero`)
-   - always holds the constant value of zero
+   - Always holds the constant value 0
    - Physical index 0
  - `x1` through `x31`
    - Main register file